jerome-trc/biomorph/ATTRIB.md

 ["Remington 870 with Magpul furniture"](https://sketchfab.com/3d-models/remington-870-with-magpul-furniture-07d1fce010ef4127931e8ddd516713f8) (used to render sprites for the Pump Shotgun) is provided by [Medji](https://sketchfab.com/Medji) under the Creative Commons Attribution 4.0 License.

+The following models are provided by [TastyTony]() under the Creative Commons Attribution 4.0 License:
+- ["Low-Poly Jericho 941](https://sketchfab.com/3d-models/low-poly-jericho-941-8cdb3801dc9e4815b3b8f5e0e4a82152) (used to render sprites for the Combat Pistol)
-["Low-Poly Ultimax 100 Mk II"](https://sketchfab.com/3d-models/low-poly-ultimax-100-mk-ii-0d4aab1cd2dc4fd2866c2a96fb6b6fee) (used to render sprites for the GPMG) is provided by [TastyTony](https://sketchfab.com/TastyTony) under the Creative Commons Attribution 4.0 License.
+- ["Low-Poly Ultimax 100 Mk II"](https://sketchfab.com/3d-models/low-poly-ultimax-100-mk-ii-0d4aab1cd2dc4fd2866c2a96fb6b6fee) (used to render sprites for the GPMG)

 ## 3D Materials